 So, what happens next and when will we know who the new prime minister is?

-The pool of candidates will be reduced significantly as more ballots take place on June 19 and 20.
+The pool of candidates will be reduced from six, to the final two, in a series of ballots taking place on June 18, 19 and 20.

 The contender who comes last is eliminated until just two candidates remain on the ballot paper.

 The final four - Michael Gove, Boris Johnson, Jeremy Hunt, and Sajid Javid - will be reduced to just two, in two separate ballots on Thursday.